CTzatzakis/Computational-physics/README.md

 ## Motivation

-I wanted to create a starting point to modify with ease when running simulations in nanoscale.
+I wanted to create a starting point to modify with ease when running simulations in micro or nano-scale.
 This is a basis of exercises to do just that.

 ## Description